 Alexis Canillo, musician, agung specialist

-Juliet Omli-Cawas Cheatle, dancer, Filipinas Performing Arts of Washington State director
+Juliet Omli-Cawas Cheatle, dancer, educator, Filipinas Performing Arts of Washington State director

 Manny Dragon, martial artist, musician, educator